freeradical13/freeradical13.github.io/index.md

 The [immune system][] in an organism is a defense system against [pathogens][] (or germs) which are organisms that may cause various types of damage.
 The immune system includes the [innate immune system][] (or non-specific immune system) which has particular defenses against particular types of pathogens.

+Non-pathogenic damage may be caused by:

+* [Poisons][] are chemical pathogens that may cause damage.
+    * [Toxins][] are poisons produced by living cells.
+        * [Venoms][] are toxins delivered by injection.

+Examples of poisons:

+* [Cyanide][] interferes with the electron transport chain by binding to cytochromes.

 #### Fungi

 [Fungi][] (singular fungus) are a kingdom of uni- or multi-cellular eukaryotic organisms which are heterotrophs and have cell walls made of chitin.
 Fungi include yeasts, molds, and mushrooms.
 Fingi break down organic material and recycle nutrients.
 [Yeasts][] are single-celled fungi.

-Fungi spend most of their life as haploid organisms with a brief diploid period after fertilization which quickly transitions via meiosis back to a haploid organism.
+Most fungi spend most of their life as haploid organisms with a brief diploid period after fertilization which quickly transitions via meiosis back to a haploid organism.

 Multi-cellular fungi form a network of tiny filaments called [hyphae][] which form tubular cell walls around the membranes of fungi cells.
 Hyphae are divided by walls called [septa][] (singular septum) unless the fungi are [coenocytic][].
 Hyphae form an object called [mycelium][] which invades the material the fungi is eating.